WilliamsCJ/repograph/README.md

 Knowledge Graphs and Semantic Search for Python Repositories using Neo4j.

+## Structure

+Running repograph consists of three components: the Neo4j database, the backend server and a user interface.
+Two user interfaces are provided: a Command-Line Interface (CLI) or a browser web app.

 ## Requirements

 This project requires Python 3.10 (preferably 3.10.8).
 This is due to issues related to the `inspect4py` library and `pigar`.

-## Running
+## Running the Application

-Running repograph consists of two components: the backend server and a user interface.
-Two user interfaces are provided: a Command-Line Interface (CLI) or a browser web app.

 The backend must be run before using the CLI or accessing the web app.

-Several example notebooks are provided for testing and evaluation purposes.
-These notebooks handle the running of the repograph CLI to generate knowledge graphs and provide an easily and repeatable way to run [Cypher](https://neo4j.com/developer/cypher/) queries.

-### Running the application
+### Main Method

 From the project root, run: